trasgum/scope-docker-network/README.md

 docker pull trasgum/scope-docker-network:latest
 ```

-To run the Scope Volume Count plugin you just need to run the following command.
+To run the Scope docker network plugin you just need to run the following command.

 ```
 docker run --rm -ti \